dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 </table>
 </center>

-To compute your score on a given homework assignment, I will divide your total points by the total possible points to obtain a percent score.
-Each homework assignment has the same weight.
-Your overall homework grade will be worth 50% of your final grade.
+Make-up quizzes will only be given under extreme circumstances, as judged by me.
+In general, it will be best to communicate conflicts ahead of time.
+Each Quiz is worth 10% of your overall grade (Quizzes constitute 60% of your overall grade).

+Nandor Sieben, Monika Keindl, and I received a [TRAIL AI grant](https://in.nau.edu/provost/academic-operations/trail/) to experiment with using AI to assess student work and to provide feedback.
+My current plan is to use ChatGPT and Codex to assess and provide feedback on the quizzes.
+This will be *in addition to* me grading the quizzes.
+In addition, I am required to not have your name associated with your work when ChatGPT does its assessment.
+You can opt out of this if you wish.

 <blockquote>
-<p>I write one page of masterpiece to ninety-one pages of shit.</p>
+<p>If you want to sharpen a sword, you have to remove a little metal.</p>
-<footer><a href="https://en.wikipedia.org/wiki/Ernest_Hemingway">Ernest Hemingway</a></footer>
+<footer><a href=" ">Unknown</a></footer>
 </blockquote>

-### Exams ###
+### Final Exam ###
-There will be one Midterm Exam and a cumulative Final Exam.
-Each exam will likely consist of both an in-class portion and a take-home portion.
-The in-class portion of the midterm exam is *tentatively* scheduled for **???** (week ???).
+There will be a cumulative Final Exam at the end of the semester, which may consist of both an in-class portion and a take-home portion.
 The in-class portion of the final exam will be on **Wednesday, December 9** at 7:30-9:30AM.
-The Midterm Exam and the Final Exam will each be worth 25% of your final course grade.
-Make-up exams will only be given under extreme circumstances, as judged by me.
-In general, it will be best to communicate conflicts ahead of time.
+The Final Exam is worth ??% of your final course grade.

 <blockquote>
 <p>The best way to learn is to do; the worst way to teach is to talk.</p>
 <footer>Paul Halmos in <cite title="Source Title">The Problem of Learning to Teach</cite></footer>
 </blockquote>

-### Attendance and Participation ###
-Regular attendance is expected and is vital to success in this course, but you will not explicitly be graded on attendance.
-Students can find more information about NAU's attendance policy on the [Academic Policies](https://in.nau.edu/dean-of-students/academic-policies/) page.
-You are also expected to respectfully participate and contribute to class discussions.
-This includes asking relevant and meaningful questions to both the instructor and your peers in class and on our Discord server.

 <blockquote>
 <p>I must not fear.<br />